 As we age, we tend to focus on the downfalls of getting older, like the wrinkles and the aching joints.
 But aging also has many benefits, like knowledge, experience, and financial perks.
-Some of these benefits might be more well known than others, but they’re all worth checking out to see how much money you can save.
+Some of these benefits might be more well-known than others, but they’re all worth understanding if only to see how much money you can save.
 After decades of working, you deserve to be a little spoiled in your golden years, so see our list of smart financial perks for seniors.

 Tax Benefits